-The Department of Violence Prevention applies a public health approach to violence prevention focused on community-led intervention strategies to realize sustained safety and stability of the families and communities most-impacted by violence.
+The Department of Violence Prevention applies a public health approach to violence prevention focused on community-led intervention strategies to realize sustained safety and stability of the families and communities most impacted by violence.

-The Department of Violence Prevention (DVP) was established in 2017 to tackle the problem of violence in Oakland.
+The Department of Violence Prevention (DVP) was established in 2017 to tackle the challenges with violence in Oakland.
 Where previous city programs focused primarily on those at the center of violence, the DVP has an expanded prevention and intervention mission of advocating for and supporting families impacted by unsolved cold cases and addressing broader community trauma.
 The ultimate goal is a safer and thriving Oakland for all.

 Chief of Violence Prevention